puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ####Validate a migration

-When you run the preview compilation, you can turn on extra migration validation using `--migrate`.
+When you run the preview compilation, you can turn on extra migration validation using `--migrate 3.8/4.0`.
 This turns on extra validations of future compatibility, flagging Puppet code that needs to be reviewed.
 This feature was introduced to help with the migration from the Puppet 3 parser to the Puppet 4 parser.
 To use this feature, `--preview_environment` must reference an environment configured to use the future parser in its `environment.conf`, while the baseline environment must be configured to use the current (Puppet 3) parser.

 Note that the `--migrate 3.8/4.0` option is not available when using PE >= 2015.2.